BlueBubbleWei/SDCND/Term2-P1-Extended-Kalman-Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 [image1]: ./images/Term2-P1-Extended-Kalman-Filter.gif "EKF Result"
 ![alt text][image1]
+## SIMULATOR OUTPUT OF EXTENDED KALMAN FILTER PROJECT

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.